hyndex/libslac/README.rst

 Tools and Examples
 ------------------

 The ``tools`` directory contains small utilities demonstrating how to use ``libslac``. ``tools/evse`` contains a simple state machine for the EVSE side of the SLAC handshake. ``tools/bridge.cpp`` can forward packets between two virtual interfaces on Linux and is disabled on microcontroller builds.
-See ``docs/BoardExample.md`` for a complete PlatformIO configuration using custom pins.
+See ``docs/PlatformIOExample.md`` for a complete PlatformIO configuration using custom pins.

 Porting to Other Boards
 -----------------------

-``libslac`` only ships an ESP32-S3 port.
+``libslac`` only ships an microcontroller port.
 When targeting another MCU you need to provide two pieces:

 1. A :class:`transport::Link` implementation for sending and receiving ethernet